SUZAN-F/SUZAN-F/README.md

 - 👋 Hi, I’m @SUZAN-F
 - 👀 I’m interested in music and dance
-- 🌱 I’m currently learning BIT
+- 🌱 I’m currently learning Business Information Technology
 - 💞️ I’m looking to collaborate on technology
 - 📫 Leave a message any time